We often receive questions from riders around the globe wondering

 Does this mean scooters have to keep up with motorcycles during the ride and risk their safety?

-A. Not at all, motorcycles and scooters are two different formations that follow different schedules.
+A. Not at all, motorcycles and scooters are split into two different formations that follow different schedules.
 They both meet at lunch stops, certain fuel stops and arrive to each destination together.

 What are the riding speeds during Cross Egypt Challenge?